Preference Evolution under Partner Choice: Introduction

-Different ways of modeling match-to-play-game are proposed in the literature. \cite{Ely2002} and \cite{Mailathetal1997} consider models where the interaction structure is endogenized by locational choices.
-Starting from \cite{JacksonWatts2002}, a growing literature endogenizes interaction structure via network formation \citep{GoyalVegaRedondo2005, HojmanSzeidil2006, StaudiglWeidenholzer2014, BilanciniBoncinelli2018, CuiShi2021, CuiWeidenholzer2021, Cui2022WP}.
-Dynamic partner choice models have been considered by \cite{Frank1987}, \cite{WilsonandDugatkin1997AN}, \cite{McNamaraetal2008}, \cite{Fujiwara-GrevandOkuno-Fujiwara2009}, \citet{Izquierdoetal2010, Izquierdoetal2014}, and \cite{Rivas2013}.
-The general takeaway from the above-described strands of literature is that when people have enough freedom to choose both whom they interact with and action in the underlying games, efficiency arises.
+Different ways of modeling match-to-play-games are proposed in the literature. \citet{Ely2002} and \citet{Mailathetal1997} consider models in which the interaction structure is endogenized by locational choices.
+Starting from \citet{JacksonWatts2002}, a growing literature endogenizes the interaction structure via network formation \citep{GoyalVegaRedondo2005, HojmanSzeidil2006, StaudiglWeidenholzer2014, BilanciniBoncinelli2018, CuiShi2021, CuiWeidenholzer2021}.
+Dynamic partner choice models have been considered by \citet{WilsonandDugatkin1997AN}; \citet{McNamaraetal2008}; \citet{Fujiwara-GrevandOkuno-Fujiwara2009}; \citet{Izquierdoetal2010, Izquierdoetal2014, Izquierdo2021}; and \citet{Graser2024}.
+The general takeaway from the above-described strands of literature is that when people have enough freedom to choose both whom they interact with and actions in the underlying games, efficiency arises.
 The concepts of stable matching we develop in this paper implicitly assume that the matching process is frictionless.
-In addition, \cite{Gintisetal2001} and \cite{Hopkins2014AEJMICRO} among others, use the costly signaling theory to model endogenous matching under incomplete information. \cite{NaxRigos2016} and \citet{Wu2016, wu2017political, Wu2018, Wu2023WP} consider models in which matching's degree of assortativity is determined through political processes.
+In addition, \citet{Gintisetal2001} and \citet{Hopkins2014AEJMICRO}, among others, use the costly signaling theory to model endogenous matching under incomplete information. \citet{NaxRigos2016} and \citet{wu2017political} consider models in which matching's degree of assortativity is determined through political processes.